nats-io/nats-java-vertx-client/README.md

 #### Pull Subscribing

 Pull subscriptions are always synchronous.
-The server organizes messages into a batch which it sends when requested.
+The server organizes messages into a batch that it sends when requested.

 ```java
 PullSubscribeOptions pullOptions = PullSubscribeOptions.builder()